How is Tea Graded?

 The same as TGFOP, but of an even higher quality.

 The use of the word “orange” in grading can be confusing, until you learn that it has absolutely nothing to do with the colour of the leaf.
-It is thought to come form the House of Orange, Holland’s historic royal family, who imported and exported tea- so it now simply denotes a high quality tea.
+It is thought to come from the House of Orange, Holland’s historic royal family, who imported and exported tea.
+Iit now simply denotes a high quality tea.
 As such, a tea described as Flowery Orange Pekoe will be of a better quality than a plain Flowery Pekoe.

 Broken leaf grades follow this same pattern, so you will find “Broken Orange Pekoe”, “Flowery Broken Orange Pekoe”, “Golden Flowery Broken Orange Pekoe” and so forth.

 Finally, fannings refer to the very smallest pieces of leaf.
 Being small, they steep very quickly, and as such, are mostly used in tea bags and in food service.
 They are sometimes referred to as “fines” or “dust”.